antonvsdata/notame/README.md

 # notame - Workflow for non-targeted LC-MS metabolic profiling

 This package can be used to analyze preprocessed LC-MS data in non-targeted metabolomics (notame, see?).
-Notame was developed at the research group of nutritional metabolomics at University of Eastern Finland.
+Notame was developed at the [research group of nutritional metabolomics at University of Eastern Finland](https://www3.uef.fi/en/web/kttravi/metabolomics2) and [Afekta Technologies](https://afekta.com/), a spinoff metabolomics company.
 We use notame as a way to bundle together all the preprocessing methods we use for our non-targeted LC-MS metabolomics data, so it mainly consists of methods found in other packages, and a bunch of visualizations we have found useful.

 **UPDATE:** The associated paper is now published!
-For more detailed information on how we run our LC-MS experiments and where this package fits in our workflow, you can find the paper here: ["notame": Workflow for Non-Targeted LC-MS Metabolic Profiling](https://www.mdpi.com/2218-1989/10/4/135)
+For more detailed information on how we run our LC-MS experiments and where this package fits in our workflow, you can find the paper here: ["notame": Workflow for Non-Targeted LC-MS Metabolic Profiling](https://www.mdpi.com/2218-1989/10/4/135).
+A huge thank you for everyone involved in the paper!

 ### What does notame do acutallly?